splunk/splunk-connect-for-syslog/README.md

 ## Getting Support

 Thank you for considering SC4S for your Splunk needs.
-1) Splunk Support: If you are an existing Splunk customer with access to the Support Portal, create a support ticket for the quickest resolution to any issues you may be experiencing.
+1.**Splunk Support**: If you are an existing Splunk customer with access to the Support Portal, create a support ticket for the quickest resolution to any issues you may be experiencing.
 Here are some examples of when it may be appropriate to create a support ticket:
 If you experience an issue with the current version of SC4S, such as a feature gap or a documented feature that is not working as expected.
 If you have difficulty with the configuration of SC4S, either at the back end or with the out-of-box parsers or index configurations.
 If you experience performance issues and need help understanding the bottlenecks.
 If you have any questions or issues with the SC4S documentation.
-2) Community Support: Community members are often a great source of support and knowledge.
-We also invite you to help others.
- Here are some ways in which community support can be involved.
-Post a question to Splunk Answers using the tag "Splunk Connect For Syslog" Join the #splunk-connect-for-syslog room in the splunk-usergroups Slack Workspace.
-If you don't yet have an account, you can sign up.
-Please use the GitHub issue tracker to submit bugs or request enhancements: https://github.com/splunk/splunk-connect-for-syslog/issues

-Please note that the Splunk team is involved as much as possible in the community, on a best effort basis.
-If you require priority handling, please use Splunk Support.
+2.**GitHub Issues**: For all enhancement requests, please feel free to create GitHub issues.
+We prioritize and work on issues based on their priority and resource availability, You can help us by tagging the requests with the appropriate labels.

+_Splunk Developers are not active in the external usergroup, Please use support case/github issues to get the resolution of your issues faster_

 ## Contributing